GoldUnicorn/CODENAMEBLUESTAR/README.md

 ## So ......

-## Hence the star of project Blue Star. ("the first shit that popped into my head")
+## Hence the start of project Blue Star. ("the first shit that popped into my head")

+## The Plan - Big problem up into smaller ones

+### DDB - Data Data Base

+- Structure
+- Views
+- Indexing

+### UI - Let the Users use it

+- Forms for view

+### Reports - Make millions of line of text data into something pretty.
+Visualise what is going on.

+- Questions
+- Audenience
+- Print
+- Web

+### Api(s) - Connect to other sources, push and pull data

+- Currency
+- Reservasions
+- Csv
+- logs
+- json

+### Servers - Docker Containers

+- Postgresql Database
+- Pgadmin4 Database Admin
+- Java Application Server
+- Superset Reporting
+- Wordpress
+- LogStash
+- SahiPro task runner